 Packed arrays can have an arbitrary number of dimensions; though they are eventually always equivalent to a one-dimensional packed array and treated as such.
 If the packed part of an array in the type of a formal argument in SystemVerilog is specified as multi-dimensional, the SystemVerilog compiler linearizes it.
-Although the original ranges are generally preserved for open arrays, if the actual argument has a multidimensional packed part of the array, the equivalent one-dimensional packed array shall be normalized.
+Although the original ranges are generally preserved for open arrays, if the actual argument has a multidimensional packed part of the array, it will be normalized into an equivalent one-dimensional packed array.